2026 Speakers

 Lloyd Trueblood Marine Invertebrate Physiologist

-Lloyd Trueblood, Ph.D. is Chair and Associate Professor of Biology at La Sierra University in Riverside, California, where he leads research and teaching in marine invertebrate physiology.
+Lloyd Trueblood, Ph.D. is a Professor of Biology at La Sierra University in Riverside, California, where he leads research and teaching in marine invertebrate physiology.
 With a Ph.D. in Biological Sciences from the University of Rhode Island, Dr. Trueblood studies how ocean organisms survive and thrive under changing and extreme environmental conditions - particularly focusing on oxygen and carbon dioxide stress in cephalopods like octopus and pelagic tunicates called salps.

 Dr. Trueblood’s work sheds light on how key marine species respond to global change, including ocean warming and acidification.
 His research has earned support from the National Science Foundation and has taken him and his students on multiple oceanographic expeditions, exploring the biological processes that influence the ocean’s role in the global carbon cycle.